aricursion/splits/README.md

 # Usage
 In order to run SPLITS, just do `./splits -c config.cfg` where `config.cfg` is a valid config.
 See Configuration Options below for details, and `examples/` for some example configurations.
-Besides setting up the config for your use case, if you want to use `cadical` or `maxcdcl`, just ensure that in the scripts `cadical_wrapper.py` or `maxcdcl_wrapper.py` the `command` variable matches the location of `cadical` or `maxcdcl` on your system.
+Besides setting up the config for your use case, if you want to use `cadical`, just ensure that in the script `cadical_wrapper.py` the `command` variable matches the location of `cadical` on your system.
-Also, make sure the tracked metrics agree.

 # Configuration Options
 - **variables**: The set of variables to split on.
 These must be positive integers.